 Damage to these areas reduces or prevents the movement of impulses within the nerve.

-- blunt trauma or excessive stress on the nerve over a long period of time
+- blunt trauma or excessive stress on the nerve over a long period

-- other body structures putting pressure on the axillary nerve, or trapping it against another body part
+- other body structures putting pressure on the axillary nerve or trapping it against another body part

 - a penetrating injury, such as a knife or gunshot wound

 For moderate cases of AND, your doctor may recommend physical therapy or changes to your daily routine.
 Specific exercises can help muscle groups deal with nerve damage and preserve nerve function.
-Your doctor may also prescribe anti-inflammatory medications to combat swelling or inflammation that is putting pressure on the axillary nerve.
+Your doctor may also prescribe anti-inflammatory medications to combat swelling or inflammation that’s putting pressure on the axillary nerve.

-In your have severe pain, your doctor might prescribe narcotic medication.
+If you have severe pain, your doctor might prescribe narcotic medication.
 In some cases, your doctor may suggest surgery to repair areas around the axillary nerve.

 In many cases, effective treatment can cure AND.
 The outcome depends on the extent and nature of the initial injury.
 A trapped nerve can cause chronic pain and require surgery.
 Lesser types of AND caused by long-term stress may respond well to anti-inflammatory medications and physical therapy.